jaketavares/HashiCorp_Test/terraform-getting-started.md

 In this tutorial, you will learn how to install Terraform on the AWS platform, build infrastructure, initialize Terraform, and destroy infrastructure.

-See [Introduction to Infrastructure as Code with Terraform](https://learn.hashicorp.com/terraform/getting-started/intro) for more on infrastructure as code, deployment workflows, and the advantages of Terraform.
+See [Introduction to Infrastructure as Code with Terraform](https://learn.hashicorp.com/terraform/getting-started/intro) for more on IaC, deployment workflows, and the advantages of Terraform.

 ## Prerequisites
 To follow this tutorial, you will need: